-Faculty: Banks, Barber, Braband, Cameron, Cheung, Chorpenning, Collazo, Cox, Converse, Craig, Davis Sills, Decker, Kindler, Krautscheid, Mayer, Moceri, Napolitano, Nelson, Oakes, Potter, Silva, Simmons, Stillwell, Stragnell, Vermeesch, Warner, Wilson-Anderson
+Faculty: Auxier, Banks, Barber, Braband, Cameron, Cheung, Chorpenning, Collazo, Cox, Converse, Craig, Davis Sills, Duda, Krautscheid, Lancaster, Limjuco, Mayer, Moceri, Napolitano, Nelson, Oakes, Potter, Rothacker-Peyton, Simmons, Stillwell, Stragnell, Vermeesch, Wilson-Anderson

 The School of Nursing offers a bachelor of science in nursing (B.S.N.), master of science, and doctor of nursing practice program.
 Convinced of the intrinsic dignity of the human person, the University believes that the best interests of nurses and, through them, of the persons to whom they minister, can most effectively be met and maintained by a program of study that integrates the professional courses with those primarily designed to develop the humane qualities of the students.